theislab/sfaira/docs/models.rst

 A sfaira model is a class that inherits from BasicModel which defines a tf.keras.models.Model in self.training_model.
 This training_model describes the full forward pass.
-Additionally, embedding models also have an attribute X, a tf.keras.models.Model that desribes the partial forward pass into the embedding layer.
+Additionally, embedding models also have an attribute X, a tf.keras.models.Model that describes the partial forward pass into the embedding layer.

 Such a model class, e.g. ModelX, is wrapped by an inheriting class ModelXVersioned, that handles properties of the model architecture.